ethersphere/swarm-guide/contents/gettingstarted.rst

 These relatively tedious steps of managing connections need to be performed only once.
 If you bring up the same nodes a second time, earlier peers are remembered and contacted.

 .. note::
-    Note that if you run several swarm daemons locally on the same machine, you can use the same data directory ($DATADIR), each swarm  will automatically use its own subdirectory corresponding to the bzzaccount.
+    Note that if you run several swarm daemons locally on the same machine, they will each need their own bzzaccount, but you can use the same data directory ($DATADIR).
+Each swarm  will automatically use its own subdirectory corresponding to the bzzaccount.
 This means that you can store all your keys in one keystore directory: $DATADIR/keystore.

 In case you want to run several nodes locally and you are behind a firewall, connection between nodes using your external IP will likely not work.
 In this case, you need to substitute ``[::]`` (indicating localhost) for the IP address in the enode.